Return On Ad Spend (ROAS)

 To get the most value out of your ROAS data, it helps to visualize it.
 Real-time dashboards enable you to detect performance changes and locate weak spots while assessing different campaign or market results.
 A single dashboard available to everyone enables everyone in marketing operations to see and use ROAS insights.

 Viewing ROAS results together with CAC, LTV, and customer churn rates gives you full detail about your campaign performance.
 Using complete data helps decision makers update both their creative direction and their customer selection plans.
+In particular, pairing ROAS with customer acquisition cost (cac) or customer acquisition cost, and customer lifetime value (clv) or customer lifetime value, helps you understand whether today’s returns translate into sustainable growth.

 Step 5: Act on Your Insights